osilander/203.311/Week4/Week4.md

 Soon after the birth of Next Generation Sequencing in 2005 (or so), the technology rapidly proliferated into a number of [different platforms](https://en.wikipedia.org/wiki/Massive_parallel_sequencing "NGS sequencing platforms") (e.g. 454, IonTorrent, Helicos, and others).
 However, this number has been gradually weaned down, and currently there are three dominant NGS sequencing platforms: [Illumina](https://en.wikipedia.org/wiki/Illumina,_Inc.
 "Illumina on Wikipedai"), which dominates the market; [PacBio](https://en.wikipedia.org/wiki/Pacific_Biosciences "PacBio on Wikipedia"); and [Oxford Nanopore](https://en.wikipedia.org/wiki/Oxford_Nanopore_Technologies "Oxford Nanopore on Wikipedia").
 These three technologies differ considerably in their methodologies.
 For all three, sequencing output ranges from tens of gigabases (billions of nucleotides) to terabases (trillions of nucleotides), depending on the specific platform (e.g. Illumina MiSeq, Illumina NovaSeq, Oxford Nanopore MinION, Oxford Nanopore PromethION, etc.).

-Note that below, we will refer to any DNA sequence data from and NGS platform as a "read".

-Today we will deal with DNA sequence data from two of the most widely-available technologies, Illumina and Oxford Nanopore.
-The primary difference between these two technolgies is that Illumina provides short, highly accurate reads, while Oxford Nanopore provides long, less accurate reads.
-We will see that these provide different advantages.

 ### Illumina